LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 ```

 # Going deeper
-For more thorough descriptions and information on usage please check the [**wiki**] (https://github.com/LeeBergstrand/BackBLAST-Gene-Cluster-Finder/wiki) or look at the help information within `BackBLAST.sh`.
+For more thorough descriptions and information on usage please check the [**wiki**] (https://github.com/LeeBergstrand/BackBLAST-Gene-Cluster-Finder/wiki) or look at the help information within `BackBLAST`.
 Enjoy!